-In many respects our region is no different than the North Slope Borough in that they also wanted to form their borough prior to Prudhoe Bay actually being developed so that they could control the affects of such activity that disturbs the earth as well as social environment.
+In many respects our region is no different than the North Slope Borough in that they also wanted to form their borough prior to Prudhoe Bay actually being developed so that they could control the affects of such Thank you for all your consideraactivity that disturbs the earth as well tion on this matter.

+as social environment.